-In April 2019, the District entered into its first capitation agreement with a Medi-Cal Managed Care health service plan (Plan).
-The agreement covers approximately 14,000 Medi-Cal lives in the Antelope Valley of California.
+In April 2019, the District entered into its first capitation agreement with a Medi-Cal managed care health plan.
+The agreement currently covers about 11,000 Medi-Cal lives in the Antelope Valley area.
 The effect of the agreement increases the Medi-Cal utilization and thereby should increase the District's Medi-Cal disproportionate share payments from the state.
-It is not a full capitation agreement, but essentially a sub-capitation hospital agreement covering only inpatient, outpatient, and emergency services provided by and at Antelope Valley Hospital.
+It is not a full capitation agreement but essentially a subcapitation hospital agreement covering only inpatient, outpatient and emergency services provided by Antelope Valley Hospital.
 The agreement excludes services that are solely the responsibility of the Plan or patients sent directly by the Plan to another facility.
-It also excludes services not provided by Antelope Valley Hospital, e.g., transplant, hospice, skilled nursing, physician professional services, outpatient dialysis, and procedures performed at outpatient surgery and rehabilitation centers.
+It also excludes services that are not provided by Antelope Valley Hospital, e.g. transplant, bariatric, hospice, skilled nursing, physician professional services, outpatient dialysis and procedures performed at outpatient surgery and rehabilitation centers.